joppuyo/cache-refresher/README.md

 ## Refresh on save

-When you save a post, the plugin will ping the permalink of that post.
+When you save or delete a post, the plugin will ping the permalink of that post.
 I will maybe add some option to disable or customize this in the future.